-Once you select the Create.. option, a new Mapping Name window will be opened as shown below.
-Let me provide m_SQLEmp as the mapping name and click OK button.
+Once you select the Create.. option, a new Mapping Name window will open.
+Let me provide m_SQLEmp as the mapping name and click the OK button.

-Drag and drop the Employee source definitions from Flat File Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you refer the Source Qualifier Transformation article
+Drag and drop the Employee source definitions from the Flat File Sources folder to the mapping designer.
+Once you drag the source, the Power Center designer automatically creates the Source Qualifier Transformation for you

-Next, Drag and drop the target definition (Employee File) from Targets folder to the mapping designer.
-Next, connect the source qualifier with the target definition.
-Please use the Autolink.. option to connect them.
+Next, Drag and drop the target definition (Employee File) from the Targets folder to the mapping designer.
+Next, connect the source qualifier with the target definition using the Autolink.. option.

 Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.